douglasmacdonald/douglasmacdonald.github.io/index.md

 ###### Keystone species

-Described as a keystone species, Native Oysters both clean water and provide an environment for a whole ecosystem.
+Described as a *keystone species*, Native Oysters both clean water and provide an environment for a whole ecosystem.

 ###### Geographical spread